JyotinderSingh/TinyFlow-Deep-Learning-Framework/README.md

   - AdaGrad
   - RMSprop
   - Adam
-- Network Wrapper with TinyFlow backend (under development)
+- Network Wrapper with TinyFlow backend
-  - The wrapper currently supports setting up a basic Neural Network and running a simple training loop using the above components, without having to worry about instantiating and getting the dimensions right for every layer.
+  - The wrapper supports setting up a Neural Network and running a simple training loop using the above components, without having to write long error prone code.

 ## Steps to use
 ```